-Positive ID Labels have been making labels for over 25 years.
+Positive ID Labels have been making label products for over 25 years.
 We have a wealth of experience and can make a large number of specialised labels.
 Give us a call on 01332 864895 and we can discuss your needs.

 Specialised labels by their nature, are very bespoke.
 With our experience, we can work through the options that you might need including in your specialised labels.
 There are several key features of the label that can be special when compared to normal generic labels: